 The average number of meeting rooms in the U.S. is 3.5 per location, with 75% at 4 meeting rooms or more.
 As a reminder, these statistics come from analyzing the CloudVO inventory of 2,500 meeting rooms published on CloudVO.com, out of 900 partners worldwide with two-thirds of them in the United States.
 In some cases, operators do not publish all their inventory for online bookings which may slightly under estimate the true inventory numbers.

 Monetizing Meeting Rooms is Too Important to Ignore

 Whereas some free access to meeting rooms for full-time members can be a good idea, the opportunity cost associated with “free” is very high and the ability to monetize the rooms to outside visitors is too important to ignore.
-A better idea is to make them available to the public at large, and market them via resellers such as CloudVO as well as via your own local marketing efforts.
+A better idea is to make them available by the hour to the public, and market them via resellers such as CloudVO as well as via your own local marketing efforts.